prototux/FvgnTvService/README.md

 NB: The "Sita only" features are ones that i didn't planned to do, if somebody ask for it or contribute it, it may change. (these are not planned because i personaly have no use for it or my TV doesn't support it)

 ### Feature table / "sita vs fvgn" / Status

+It is a very early project, so don't expect any usuable binary soon.

 | Feature                  | sita vs fvgn | Status |
 | ------------------------ | ------------ | ------ |
 | Power on sequence        | sita + fvgn  | todo   |